The Ultimate Guide to Buying a USB Data Cable

 Just because the connector fits doesn't mean the cable can perform every function.
 This myth is closely tied to the first one.
 For example, many people buy a USB-C cable expecting to connect their laptop to an external 4K monitor, only to find it doesn't work.
 That's because the cable lacks the necessary internal wiring and chipsets to transmit a video signal.
 As one manufacturer, CableCreation, points out about one of its own products, "This cable cannot send video signals, so it won't work for connecting a screen."
 True compatibility means the cable supports the specific features you need, whether that's charging, data transfer, or video output.

-Myth: A Fast Data Transfer Speed Is a Given
+Myth: Fast Data Transfer Is a Given

 The physical USB-C connector can support a wide range of data transfer standards, from the sluggish USB 2.0 (480 Mbps) to the incredibly fast Thunderbolt 4 (40 Gbps).
 The speed you actually get is determined by the cable's internal technology and the devices you're connecting.
 The connection will always be limited by its slowest component.
 If you have a cutting-edge laptop and external drive but use a cheap, older-spec USB-C cable, you'll be stuck with slow transfer speeds.
 For anyone moving large files like photos or videos, investing in a cable rated for at least USB 3.1 or higher is essential for a smooth workflow.